acaylor/ajs-blog/src/content/blog/postgres-cloud-native.md

   - homelab
 ---

-[PostgreSQL][1] is the database I keep reaching for in the homelab, and for years the answer to "how do I run it on Kubernetes" was either "use a hosted service" or "write your own StatefulSet and hope you enjoy day-2 operations."
+[PostgreSQL][1] is the database I like using, and for years the answer to "how do I run it on Kubernetes" was either "use a hosted service" or "write your own StatefulSet and hope you enjoy when it blows up."
 [CloudNativePG][2] closes that gap.
 It is a Kubernetes operator that owns the lifecycle of a PostgreSQL cluster end to end, so I can declare a `Cluster` resource and let the controller handle failover, replication, backups, scaling, minor version upgrades, and connection routing.
+If you are not familiar with Kubernetes, check out [a previous post][11] for an introduction.

-I recently added the operator to an [Argo CD][3] app-of-apps repo and brought up my first managed cluster.
+I recently added the operator to an [Argo CD][3] app-of-apps repo and brought up my first managed Database in Kubernetes.
 This post walks through both pieces and shows how a regular Deployment can consume the database the operator provisions.

 ## Why a PostgreSQL operator

-Plain StatefulSets are fine for some workloads, but PostgreSQL is the opposite of stateless and the day-2 work is where things get interesting.
-CloudNativePG handles the parts I would otherwise build by hand:
+Plain StatefulSets are fine for some workloads, but PostgreSQL is the opposite of stateless and the day-2 work is where things get out of hand quickly.
+CloudNativePG handles the parts you would otherwise build by hand:

 - **Primary election and failover.** It promotes a healthy replica when the primary goes away and updates the read-write Service to point at the new one.
 - **Streaming replication.** Replicas are configured automatically.
 Adding an instance is a single field change.